Creamy Lemon Cheesecake

 Tips

-- Run a thin knife around the edge while warm so the top does not tear as it contracts during cooling.
+- Once cool, run a thin knife around the inside edge of the pan.
+This releases the cheesecake so it does not tear as it contracts in the fridge.

 Nutrition Facts *